legends2k/blog/content/note/arch_config.md

 I seem to be partial to fonts with curves.
 I’m a fan of [Mononoki][] and Ubuntu Mono.

 {{< highlight basic >}}
-yay -S --needed ttf-ubuntu-font-family ttf-mononoki
+yay -S --needed ttf-ubuntu-font-family ttf-mononoki-nerd
 {{< /highlight >}}

 This starts showing up inside the browser --- for code snippets --- too!